-Objectives of the Course:
+Course Learning Objectives:

+Bachelor of Science (B.Sc.) course with chemistry as a subject is a pioneer model of the University.
+Objectives of the course is to provide thorough theoretical and experimental knowledge of all the branches of the chemistry including inorganic chemistry, organic chemistry, physical chemistry, environmental chemistry, etc. along with communication and presentation skills of the students.

+Course Learning Outcomes:

-Bachelor of Science (B.Sc.) programme of the university is a pioneering model in science.
-The course shall provide the thorough knowledge of all the branches of the chemistry.
-The course also emphasizes on the communication & presentation skills of the students.
-After completing the course, the students shall be eligible to take admission for higher studies in different branches of the chemical sciences and able to do research in the different areas of chemical sciences or allied fields and shall be placed in different organizations / institutions where skilled chemical science professionals are required.
+Upon successful completion of the course, students will be able to understand basic facts and concepts of chemistry including atomic structure, electronic configuration, chemistry of elements, stereochemistry, organic compounds, matter states, chemical kinetics, catalysis, thermodynamics, solutions, colligative properties, equilibrium, semimicro analysis, qualitative analysis, qualitative analysis, gravimetric analysis, purifications, chromatography, inorganic and organic synthesis, solution preparation, surface tension, viscosity, thermochemistry, etc. The students shall be eligible to take admission for higher studies in different branches of the chemical sciences and able to do research in the different areas of chemical sciences or allied fields and shall be placed in different organizations / institutions where skilled chemical science professionals are required.

-Duration of the Course:
+Course Duration: